sSlepa/Car_Renting_Console_App/README.md

-You need all txt files for it to run
+You need all txt files for it to run\n
 Compile run exe in same folder